 - Whey protein hydrolysate (WPH)

 Whey protein concentrate contains low levels of fat and carbohydrates, while whey protein isolates are processed further to remove all the fat and lactose.
-Whey protein hydrolysate is considered the “predigested” form of whey protein, because it has already undergone partial hydrolysis—the necessary process wherein the body absorbs protein.
+Whey protein hydrolysate is considered the “predigested” form of protein, because it has already undergone partial hydrolysis—the necessary process wherein the body absorbs protein.

 How Much Whey Protein to Take

-Before getting into determining how much whey protein to take per day, keep in mind that if your protein intake is already high, adding whey on top of it may be completely unnecessary.
+Before getting into determining how much protein to take per day, keep in mind that if your protein intake is already high, adding whey on top of it may be completely unnecessary.
 Further, dosages may be different for different people, products, et al. and we always recommend speaking to a medical doctor for official advice on dosages.

 That said, some premium whey protein supplements (and their recommended dosages) include: